CyberZHG/SVGDiagram/docs/source/edge_attr.md

 ## Label

-By default, the text of an `SVGEdge` is positioned to the right of the arrow direction and centered along the edge (excluding the arrow length).
+By default, the text of an `SVGEdge` is positioned to the right of the arrow direction and centered along the edge (including the arrow length).

 `````{tab-set}
 ````{tab-item} Python